openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 by the `SORT` or `MERGE` statement.

-`procedure-name-1`
-- Specifies the first (or only) section or paragraph in the `OUTPUT PROCEDURE`.
+`procedure-name-1` specifies the first (or only) section or paragraph in the `OUTPUT PROCEDURE`.

-`procedure-name-2`
-- Identifies the last section or paragraph of the `OUTPUT PROCEDURE`.
+`procedure-name-2` identifies the last section or paragraph of the `OUTPUT PROCEDURE`.

 The `OUTPUT PROCEDURE` can consist of any procedure needed to select, modify, or copy the records that are made